-Opinion on transactions entered into electronically and electronic records by clearing services for OTC interest rate derivatives, starting with inter-dealer AUD interest rate swaps (IRS) and overnight index swaps (OIS).
-Subsequently, it plans to expand the product coverage to AUD forward rate agreements (FRA) and to
+Opinion on transactions entered into electronically and electronic records by rate derivatives, including inter-dealer AUD interest rate swaps (IRS) and overnight index swaps (OIS).
+Subsequently, it plans to expand the product coverage to AUD forward rate agreements (FRA) and to NZD IRS, OIS and FRAs.